powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ### Shunt compensator
 This modification is used to (dis)connect a shunt compensator and/or change its section count in service.

-If the modification connects the shunt compensator and its terminal is regulating then it also set its target voltage if an acceptable value is found.
+If the modification connects the shunt compensator and its terminal is regulating then it will also set its target voltage if an acceptable value is found.

 Class: `ShuntCompensatorModification`

 ### Static var compensator
-This modification is used to modify the voltage and reactive power setpoints of a static var compensator, following a load convention.
+This modification modifies the voltage and reactive power setpoints of a static var compensator, following a load convention.

 Class: `StaticVarCompensatorModification`